nandan1612/Coursera-DataAnalysis-Project/README.md

-# Coursera-MAchineLearning-Project
+# Coursera-DataAnalysis-Project
-Coursera Peer Graded Assignment on Machine Learning With Python
+Coursera Peer Graded Assignment on Data Analysis With Python